- Overseas Field Courses

 - Instruction, course manual and other course materials

 - Airport pick-up and drop-off.
-Participants should plan to arrive to Dulles International Airport (IAD) by the evening of Sunday, March 2.
-Course instruction begins 1pm Monday March 3, and ends 2pm Friday March 7.
+Participants should plan to arrive to Dulles International Airport (IAD) the evening of Sunday, November 16.
+Course instruction begins 1pm Monday November 17, and ends 2pm Friday November 21.

 - Transportation for course activities.

-- Daily full-service buffet at the SMSC Dining Commons – Dining begins with dinner on Sunday March 2 and ends with brunch on Friday March 7.
+- Daily full-service buffet at the SMSC Dining Commons – Dining begins with dinner on Sunday November 16 and ends with dinner on Friday November 21.

 A very limited number of scholarships are available on a competitive basis for eligible international applicants.
 Click HERE for more information on scholarships.